• Skip to primary navigation

 Don't forget to check all the leaves and make sure they're still good quality before freezing them.

-To blanch your spinach, use 2 quarts of water to every pound of spinach leaves.
+To blanch, use 2 quarts of water to every pound of leaves.

-First boil a pot of water and place your spinach in the boiling pot of water for one minute before quickly removing them and transferring them an ice-water bath for 1-2 minutes.
+First boil a pot of water and place your leaves in the boiling pot of water for one minute before quickly removing them and transferring them an ice-water bath for 1-2 minutes.

 Once the spinach has finished the ice water bath, drain the water and squeeze the leaves in a few paper towels to pull out any excess water and dry out the leaves before freezing.